AskAlexSharov/cv/content/_index.md

 **My practical experience includes:**

 * low-latency optimization of GO and PHP services.
-6 years of PHP, 4 years of GO, JS was always here
+4 years of GO, 6y PHP, JS was always here
 * work in distributed teams - within 6 time zones, mentorship of backend and frontend devs
 * care of product success: with current company, I passed a long way from "30 devs startup" to acquisition by Alibaba and beyond
 * been self-motivated and self-managing: last 4 years - my line managers were always remote - Russia/China/Singapore